AllyYL/casestudy/src/info.md

 <br><br>
 <br><br>

-## I'm a product designer with front-end development skills and a background in immersive media, research, and storytelling.
+## I'm a product designer with front-end development skills and background in immersive media, research, and storytelling.
 I design thoughtful interfaces and systems from 0→1 MVPs to speculative tools.
 <br><br>

 <!-- ## I've worked with early-stage startups, research labs, and mission-driven teams to bring digital experiences to life—often building from scratch while contributing to both UX strategy and visual design.